NorskHelsenett/HelseID.Samples/README.md

 The sample demonstrates how to use request objects for client authentication against HelseID.
 See [NativeClients/SimpleRequestObjectsDemo](NativeClients/SimpleRequestObjectsDemo/README.md).

+## Other languages

+In the folder [node/ClientAuthentication](./node/ClientAuthentication/README.md), you can find a small example for user login that uses Node.js.

 ## Advanced samples

 We've created a set of samples for more advanced cases.